avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 * Outbreak: an unexpected increase in the number of disease cases in a specific geographical area (definition from the `CDC website`_).
 An outbreak is considered to occur of a smaller geographic area than an epidemic.
 See the WHO's detailed technical guidance (`WHO 2023`_) for precise definitions of what they consider to be 'a suspected cholera case', 'a confirmed cholera case', 'a suspected cholera outbreak', 'a probable cholera outbreak', or 'a confirmed cholera outbreak'.
 * Pandemic: an epidemic that has spread over several countries and usually affects many people (definition from the `CDC website`_).
 * Pandemic lineage: a lineage of a bacterial species that is causing or caused a pandemic of a disease.
-* Serogroup: a subgroup of *V. cholerae* bacteria that share the same distinctive surface structure in their O-antigen.
+* Serogroup: a subgroup of *V. cholerae* bacteria that share the same distinctive surface structure in their O-antigen, and so have the same laboratory phenotype when exposed to host antibodies specific for that particular type of O-antigen.
 * Strain: see 'lineage'.
 * Toxigenic *V. cholerae*: *V. cholerae* that produces the cholera toxin.
 Isolates of the 7PET lineage are toxigenic, but a small fraction of isolates of some other lineages of *V. cholerae* are also toxigenic.
 * Viable but Non-Culturable (VBNC): a dormant state that many bacterial species enter under unfavourable conditions such as low temperature and low nutrient conditions.
-* Vibrio cholerae* (*V. cholerae*): a curved Gram-negative rod-shaped bacterium that causes the disease cholera.
+* *Vibrio cholerae* (*V. cholerae*): a curved Gram-negative rod-shaped bacterium that causes the disease cholera.
 * Virulence factor: a protein (or protein complex) that helps a bacterium to colonise a host at the cellular level.

 .. _National Cancer Institute: https://www.cancer.gov/publications/dictionaries/cancer-terms/def/organism-strain